 The Inmate Package Program is a twice-yearly way to purchase food and hygiene products for your incarcerated friend or family member.
 The dollar limit is usually between $100 to $150 in package value.

 Get in Touch With Your Loved Ones via DoNotPay

-Contacting and staying in touch with an inmate in Arkansas can be challenging.
+Contacting and can be challenging.
 Strict regulations make it difficult to reach an incarcerated person or conform your letters to the approved format.
 Any mistakes can result in lost messages and time spent out of touch.
 Whether you're having trouble getting through or don't yet know your friend's Inmate ID or ADC number, DoNotPay can help.